Data Request Format 2.0

 clock-evt = "E," evt-number [ "," type [ "," delay ] ]

-The canonical form of an event is defined as follows:
+The canonical form of events is defined as follows:

 ;Canonical